What are Ben-Day dots?

 In most publications, Ben-Day is often defined in relation to dots.
 However, other shapes may also be used, including irregular effects, parallel lines, textures, or waved lines.
 Four primary colors are typically used in printing Ben-Day dots – yellow, black, cyan, and magenta.

-From these four, the artist can create the illusion of more shades and colors by printing either of the colors in small, spaced together dots, overlapping, or far apart.
+From these four, the artist can create the illusion of more shades and colors by printing either of the colors in small, spaced-together dots, overlapping, or far apart.
 For instance, when yellow and cyan are overlapped, they create the color green, while when magenta dots are widely spaced, they create the color pink.

 Ben-Day was first used in newspaper images, prompting the ensuing collaborative relationship between comics/newspapers and dots.
 Before the technique was applied to fine art, it was applied predominantly in comic books, comic strips, and newspapers.
 But as cheaper and faster printing methods adapted toward mass consumption were invented, the dots became an alternative production technique in the world of art.

-Before applying the Ben-Day dots, the artist would first get transparent overlay sheets, which came in various sizes and distribution, allowing for a broader range of shades, depth, and dimensionality when an image is rendered.
+Before applying the Ben-Day dots, the artist would first get transparent overlay sheets, which came in various sizes and distributions, allowing for a broader range of shades, depth, and dimensionality when an image is rendered.
 Particularly, these overlay sheets were cut into different shapes and tonal regions, delivering shading once the image was reproduced photographically.

 Ben-Day Dots vs. Halftone Dots